tfolbrecht/lambdaclone/README.md

-# README

-## I wrote this because sometimes I would:
+# I wrote this because sometimes I would:

 * forget to fork, and would work against the master repo.
 * forget to start a branch, and would accidentally work on the master branch